nautobot/nautobot-app-golden-config/docs/navigating-backup.md

 ![Example Git Backups](./img/backup-git-step2.png)

-Select `backup configs`. and click on `[Create]`.
+Select `backup configs` and click on `[Create]`.

 Once you click `[Create]` and the repository syncs, the main page will now show the repo along with its status.
 ![Git Backup Repo Status](./img/backup-git-step3.png)

 The `backup_path_template` provides the ability to dynamically state per device where the configurations should end up in the file structure.
-Every device there is a Django ORM object, tied to the model instance of a `Device` model, and that is represented as `obj`.
+Every device is a Django ORM object, tied to the model instance of a `Device` model, and that is represented as `obj`.
 That means that any valid Device model method is available.
 This is then compiled via Jinja.
 This may seem complicated, but the equivalent of `obj` by example would be:

 ```python
 obj = Device.objects.get(name="nyc-rt01")